w3c/wg-effectiveness/process.md

 It's recommended to include some other information such as details on implementations, changes to requirements or dependencies with other groups.
 A full list of goals an exclusions is included in the [W3C Process Document](https://w3c.github.io/w3process/#transition-reqs).

+### Implementation Experience
+***Adaquate implementation experience*** is required to progress documents to W3C Recommendation.
+There is no checklist for "adaquate implementation experience", but group participants should strive to gather implementations that are publicly deployed, matching the proposed draft, and implemented by those other than the draft authors.
+For full guidelines see the [W3C Process Document](https://w3c.github.io/w3process/#implementation-experience).

 ### Moving Backwards in the Recommendation Track
 Both the [Director](#the-director) and [AC](#advisory-committee-ac) decisions could send the document back to a previous stage on The Recommendations Track.
 It is possible and common for the Director and AC to suggest changes which sends the document back to the Public Working Draft stage.